Purine: Purine biosynthesis in the three domains of life

 Organisms in all three domains of life, eukaryotes, bacteria and archaea, are able to carry out de novo biosynthesis of purines.
 This ability reflects the essentiality of purines for life.
 The biochemical pathway of synthesis is very similar in eukaryotes and bacterial species, but is more variable among archaeal species.
 A nearly complete, or complete, set of genes required for purine biosynthesis was determined to be present in 58 of the 65 archaeal species studied.
 However, also identified were seven archaeal species with entirely, or nearly entirely, absent purine encoding genes.
 Apparently the archaeal species unable to synthesize purines are able to acquire exogenous purines for growth., and are thus analogous to purine mutants of eukaryotes, e.g. purine mutants of the Ascomycete fungus Neurospora crassa, that also require exogenous purines for growth.

-Relationship with gout

-Higher levels of meat and seafood consumption are associated with an increased risk of gout, whereas a higher level of consumption of dairy products is associated with a decreased risk.
-Moderate intake of purine-rich vegetables or protein is not associated with an increased risk of gout.
-Similar results have been found with the risk of hyperuricemia.

 Laboratory synthesis

-In addition to in vivo synthesis of purines in purine metabolism, purine can also be created artificially.
+In addition to in vivo synthesis of purines in purine metabolism, purine can also be synthesized artificially.

-Purine (1) is obtained in good yield when formamide is heated in an open vessel at 170 °C for 28 hours.
+Purine is obtained in good yield when formamide is heated in an open vessel at 170 °C for 28 hours.

-This remarkable reaction and others like it have been discussed in the context of the origin of life.
+This reaction and others like it have been discussed in the context of the origin of life.